SirQuacksALot/whitelister/README.md

-# whitelister
+## whitelister
-minecraft whitelisting discord bot
+This is a minecraft plugin wich runs a discord bot to whitelist user via discord bot commands